 1. Partnering with several well-known and engaged influencers and athletes such as @andreaespadatv (3.7m followers), @nathandavisjrndj (8.5m followers), and @itstaylerholder (12.1m followers).
 These influencers have large followings and opened up a huge reach for Bang Energy.

 2. Jumping on trending dance challenges, comedy skits and viral trends quickly and efficiently.
 They have been seen participating in the #gogogochallenge, #genieinabottlechallenge, #handgesturechallenge & so many more.
 They would use the above TikTok influencers on the platform in these videos whilst using light product placement.
 A common thread in their content is their ability to sell the lifestyle/ experience alternatively to just the product.
 This is imperative on TikTok as users are quick to see through ingenuine marketing tactics and are engaged only when viewing content that is organic, natural and similar to that which they see when scrolling through their feeds.

 Bang Energy (@bangenergy) has created a short video on TikTok with music Go Go Go Who's Next?.
 Whose next? 😆#BangEnergy #EnergyDrink #gogogo ￼#gogogochallenge @bangenergy.ceo

 3. Creating their own hashtag #bangenergy which currently has 2.9 billion views.

 This is only a fraction of what can be done through activating an account growth campaign.
-At Fanbytes we have recently launched Bytelabs, the first full suite of tech and services for brands on TikTok.
+At Fanbytes by Brainlabs we have recently launched Bytelabs, the first full suite of tech and services for brands on TikTok.
 We build engaged audiences for brands on TikTok through the insights collected on Bytesights, our in-house TikTok analytics platform, through content creation, ad optimisation and audience development.

 bang energy | 3.3B people have watched this.
 Watch short videos about #bangenergy on TikTok.